home - Power supply

 I recognize you, life!
 I accept!

-And greet with the sound of the shield!
+And I greet with the sound of the shield!

 I accept you, failure

-In the secret of laughter - there is no shameful one!
+In the secret of laughter - there is no shame!

 I accept sleepless arguments